 Frequently Asked Questions

-There are a lot of options out there for newborn photographers.
-And every one of them does things differently.
-Choosing the right photographer can be challenging but it's a very important decision because you'll only have a short time to create the perfect memories before your baby isn't a newborn anymore.
+Choosing the right photographer is a very important decision because you'll only have a short time to create the perfect memories before your baby isn't a newborn anymore.
+I've answered some common questions below to help you make the right choice.

 Why is it so important to photograph newborns in the first 2 weeks of birth?